danieldunderfelt/btc-hivemind/README.md

 In production, there is a migration Lambda that applies the migrations to the production database.
 This runs automatically on `sst deploy`, but needs the migration files present to have any effect.

+### Notes

+- The resolution time is 10 seconds locally, and 60 seconds in production.
+This is to make it more ergonomic to test the app locally.
+- CryptoCompare does not require an API key for development.
+The API key is only used in production.

 ## Roadmap

 The MVP works as specced, but I would like to explore the following roadmap: